RobotGeissler/instalily-case-study/README.md

 #### 2. Important Notes

 - 📦 **Chroma vector DB must be rebuilt in Docker** if any metadata errors occur.
-  - Delete the old DB folder (e.g., `backend/db` or `backend/chroma`) on your host before first compose run:
+  - Delete any old DB folders (e.g., `backend/db` or `backend/chroma`) on your host before first compose run:
     ```bash
     rm -rf backend/db
     ```